sigp/lighthouse/book/src/help_vm_move.md

     -s, --spec <DEPRECATED>
             This flag is deprecated, it will be disallowed in a future release.
 This value is now derived from the --network or --testnet-dir flags.
+        --src-vc-token <PATH>
+            The file containing a token required by the source validator client.

+        --src-vc-url <HTTP_ADDRESS>
+            A HTTP(S) address of a validator client using the keymanager-API.
+This validator client is the "source" and contains the validators that are to be moved.
+        --suggested-fee-recipient <ETH1_ADDRESS>
+            All created validators will use this value for the suggested fee recipient.
+Omit this flag to use the default value from the VC.
         --terminal-block-hash-epoch-override <EPOCH>
             Used to coordinate manual overrides to the TERMINAL_BLOCK_HASH_ACTIVATION_EPOCH parameter.
 This flag should only be used if the user has a clear understanding that the broad Ethereum community has elected to override